adah1972/json_schema_converter/README.md

 ### Separate definitions

-This script now supports providing the definitions file separately from the schema, so that it is easier to share common definitions in a project.
-One can use the `-d` command-line option to pass additional definitions (this option can be use multiple times).
+This script now supports providing the definitions file separately from the schema so that it is easier to share common definitions in a project.
+One can use the `-d` command-line option to pass additional definitions (this option can be repeated).

 ### A last notice